sjbrown/1kfa/mod_stakes.md

 ## When a combat interlude begins

  * Gather up all the cards of the GM Move deck
  * Remove the Shadow cards and replace them with the combat-specific Deal Damage cards

 ## When a combat interlude ends

  * Gather up all the cards of the Combat deck
  * Remove the combat-specific Deal Damage cards and replace them with the Shadow cards
+ * If *any* of the PCs have survied the Combat interlude without being incapacitated, one ✔ token is added to a ✔ progress bar

 The GM Move Deck instead of "Shadow" cards, has "Deal Damage" cards